Dwifakhri/my-expedition-app/README.md

 # My Expedition App

 My Expedition App using Next.js v13 with typescript. (https://nextjs.org/blog/next-13)
-It is built with Nextjs with some tools: context api, tailwind CSS and other nextjs feature.
+It is built with Nextjs with some tools: context API, tailwind CSS and other nextjs feature.

 ## Pre-requisite